Dawson Knox Player Prop Bets for NFL Week 11 | Buffalo vs. Indianapolis 11/21/2021

 Matchup vs. Indianapolis

-- Knox's five receiving yards in his one matchup against the Colts are 28.5 fewer than his over/under for Sunday's game.
+- In his one matchup against the Colts, Knox's five receiving yards total is 28.5 less than his over/under for Sunday's game (33.5).

-- Knox caught a touchdown pass in that outing against the Colts.
+- Knox caught a touchdown pass in that matchup against the Colts.

-- This week Knox will face the NFL's 18th-ranked pass defense (263.3 yards allowed per game).
+- The Colts have the NFL's 18th-ranked pass defense this season, allowing 263.3 yards per game through the air.

-- The Colts have surrendered 23 touchdowns through the air (2.3 per game).
-They are 32nd in the league in that category.
+- The Colts have allowed 23 touchdowns through the air (2.3 per game).
+They are 32nd in the NFL in that category.

 Recent Performances

-- In last week's outing against the Jets, Knox was targeted one time, totaling 17 yards on one reception (averaging 17 yards per grab).
+- In last week's matchup with the Jets, Knox reeled in one pass for 17 yards (17 yards per catch) while being targeted one time.

-- During his last three games, Knox has caught one pass on one target for 17 yards, averaging 5.7 yards per game.
+- Over his last three outings, Knox has collected 17 yards on one catches, averaging 5.7 yards per game, on one target.

 Knox's Buffalo Teammates